april-webm/SIG-Algothon-2025/README.md

   before the general round submission deadline.

 Overall our team spent over 600 hours testing, analysing and implementing strategies for this competition.
+The final submission for the general round is found inside the His name is Yang folder.
+The other folders contain our notebooks, testing and other files.